NextCenturyCorporation/mcs-pipeline/README.md

 #### Commands

-This script assumes you have the ts.  you can install ts via `sudo apt install moreutils`
+This script assumes you have the ts.  you can install ts via `sudo apt install moreutils` This script assumes you have the unbuffer.  you can install ts via `sudo apt install expect`

 Python Script: